The Adaptation Level

-The teacher chooses which technology tools to use and when to use them.
-Because the students are developing a conceptual and procedural knowledge of the technology tools, the teacher does not need to guide students step by step through activities.
-Instead, the teacher acts as a facilitator toward learning, allowing for greater student engagement with
+The teacher allows for some student choice and exploration of technology tools.
+Because the students are developing a conceptual and procedural knowledge of the technology tools, the teacher does not need to guide students step-by-step through activities.
+Instead, the teacher acts as a facilitator toward learning, allowing for greater student engagement with technology tools.

 Technology tools are available on a regular basis.